MysticalWoodsman/Hypocrisy-Detector-Browser-Extension/icons/readme.txt

-This directory contains three (3) icons for the user interface.
+This directory contains four (4) icons for the user interface.